SpartosLTD/POC-Quorum-IBFT/README.md

 # Project purpose

-This project was created to measure performance (TPS - transactions per second) in Ethereum network with PoA (Proof-of-Authority) consensus algorithm.
+This project was created to measure performance (TPS - transactions per second) in Quorum network with IBFT (Istanbul Byzantine Fault-Tolerance) consensus algorithm.
 Specifically, we were interested in bet placement and settlement transactions throughput from Spartos platform design standpoint.

 # Сontents